 - The work does not pose a health or safety risk to the worker (e.g., should not cause re-injury or a new injury either physically or psychologically), to co-workers, or to third parties.

 - The work is performed at a worksite that is covered by either the Occupational Health and Safety Act or the Canada Labour Code.
-If a worksite is not covered under these provisions, the workplace parties must satisfy the WSIB that they have taken appropriate steps to ensure that the workplace is safe (e.g., not-for-profit agency offices and a worker’s permanent residence for work at home arrangements), and
+If a worksite is not covered under these provisions, the workplace parties must satisfy the WSIB that they have taken appropriate steps to ensure that the workplace is safe (e.g., a worker’s permanent residence for work at home arrangements), and

 - The worker has the functional ability to travel safely to and from the proposed worksite.
 To determine the worker's ability to travel safely, the following factors should be considered: